-Knife Drive Speed Adjustment
+11.6 - Knife Drive Speed Adjustment

-The optimal knife speed is preset at the factory to 720 RPM, it is suggested that you not change this setting.
+Knife speed is adjusted via the windrower's controls.
+The optimal knife speed is 720 RPM, it is suggested that you not change this setting.

 Increasing the knife speed beyond 720 RPM increases the chance of extra wear, additional breakage and/or damage to the cutting system.